Swap any of 15500+ tokens across 20 blockchains, in one click.

 New tokens are created only upon request and purchase by customers who have completed a strict Know Your Customer (KYC) procedure.

 USDT coins are often burnt too, in order to reduce the existing number of outstanding tokens on a specific blockchain.
 Such outstanding USDT coins arise whenever customers redeem their tokens for fiat USD.
 They can even be held temporarily by Tether’s treasury, removed from circulating supply, and re-issued later in response to fresh market demand.

-In a major news for the USDT coin, New York Attorney General Letita James filed a lawsuit against Bitfinex and Tether, in April 2019, accusing them of unlawfully using Tether’s reserves, for covering the former’s losses to the tune of $850 million.
+In major news for the USDT coin, New York Attorney General Letita James filed a lawsuit against Bitfinex and Tether, in April 2019, accusing them of unlawfully using Tether’s reserves, to cover the former’s losses to the tune of $850 million.
 The case went on for almost two years, before a settlement was reached in February 2021, penalizing the two companies with a fine of $18.5 million.

 While you cannot mine USDT, it is possible to stake or lend your USDT coins through various DeFi products and crypto platforms.

 As USDT is issued on multiple blockchains, your choice of Tether wallet will depend greatly on the blockchain your USDT coins were minted on.
 Some of the most popular USDT wallets include Trezor, Exodus, Ledger and Atomic.